beluxappdev/aks-istio-multi-cluster/README.md

 2. **Bootstrapping the Environment**

-   **2.1** For this workshop, you will need 2 AKS cluster that can communicate to each other, or that has access to each cluster eastwest gateway.
+   **2.1** For this lab, you will need 2 AKS cluster that can communicate to each other, or that has access to each cluster eastwest gateway.
 The script bootstrap-workshop is the easiest way to create two vanilla AKS clusters for configuring Istio and the sample apps.
 To run it, all you need to do is ensure that tou have az tool installed and then login with your account:

    ```bash
    az login --use-device-code